 Most online companies come under scrutiny at some point, especially once they become successful.
 This is doubly true for companies offering innovative treatments for long-term medical conditions.

 The internet is a wonderful tool, which allows anyone and everyone to share their opinion—and it’s all too easy to find someone who will support an unverified claim (which, to be fair, works both ways).

 The Neuropathy Treatment Group is a legally registered LLC which developed and distributes the Neuropathy Support Formula.
 The NTG has been a member of the Better Business Bureau since 2013, and has consistently maintained an A- rating with the BBB.
 Its president, Wes Jones, is a visible presence on the group’s website, with an introduction written by Mr. Jones to help explain what Nerve Renew is and why it works.

-First, it is a nutritional supplement, which is a somewhat controversial concept in itself.
+First, it is a neuropathy supplement, which is a somewhat controversial concept in itself.
 Furthermore, it is advertised as treating a condition which modern medicine has largely failed to address, or completely ignored and denied even exists.
 There are people who have difficulty accepting this assertion as even being a possibility.
 There have been complaints regarding the NTG’s returns policy, and their fulfillment of their guarantee.

 Finally, several years ago, the Neuropathy Treatment Group rebranded their product, which used to be called Neuropathy Support Formula.
 This was done in the interests of having a less generic name, which would allow the company to reach a wider audience.
 This is basic internet marketing, but to some people—individuals who were already asking questions—it wrongfully sent up a red flag.